UCSB-VRL/NPH_Prediction/README.md

 ```
 pip install -r requirements.txt
 ```
-In order to use the morphological chan-vese model, FSL is needed to run this code.
+In order to use either heatmaps or the NPH prediction portion of the code, FSL is needed to run this code.
 Please go to the FSL website at https://fsl.fmrib.ox.ac.uk/fsl/fslwiki to download their software.

 Note that there is a current known bug to using FSL which requires the user to manually install libopenblas.

+To complete the NPH prediction portion of the module, DSI Studio is needed.
+To download or build DSI Studio, please go to http://dsi-studio.labsolver.org/dsi-studio-download and follow the relevant instructions for your operating system.

 The unet model will not require FSL.
 However, it requires a large file, `unet_ce_hard_per_im_s8841_all/model_last.tar`, which can be downloaded manually on the github website or using `git-lfs`.